zeyad03/api-project/README.md

 ### 2. Configure environment

-Create a `.env` file in the project root and add the settings you want to override:
+Create a `.env` file in the project root and override any settings you need:

 ```bash
 cat > .env <<'EOF'